 - Review your investment from time to time but not too often.
 Once a few weeks is good enough.

-To ensure that the fund is in good hands, choose a fund house having fund manager with good amount of experience managing small/mid cap funds and associated with these funds for some good numbers of years.
+To ensure that the fund is in good hands, choose a fund house having fund manager with a good amount of experience managing small/mid-cap funds and associated with these funds for some good numbers of years.

 To look at some of the best performing funds from every category of mutual funds, check out Groww 30 best mutual funds to invest in 2018.